-\ These may also be classified as products of knowledge management.
+These may also be classified as products of knowledge management.

-8. Media Mix
+8. Multimedia , Digital and Traditional Mix

-The media mix identifies various forms of communications products or tools that can be used to increase visibility and promote the work and activities of the organisation.
+The media mix identifies various forms of communications and knowledge management products or tools that can be used to increase visibility and promote the work and activities of the organisation.
+The table below could be used as a guideline for content treatment and selections: